https://invisible-island.net/ncurses/man/

 restore the screen after endwin.

-o This implementation allows using initscr after endwin.
+o ncurses permits use of initscr after endwin.

-Calling endwin does not dispose of the memory allocated in initscr or
+Calling endwin does not dispose of the memory allocated by initscr or

 o X/Open Curses does not say what happens to WINDOWs when delscreen